JilbertVasquez/PasswordVault/README.md

 5. Build and run the project.

 ## Usage
-- Add, search, generate, edit, and delete passwords securely.
+- Add, search, edit, and delete passwords securely.

 ## Database
 - Create a MySQL database named `passwordvault`.